 Root Canal Safety: What are My Options If a Root Canal Will Not Work?

-Typically, the next best option would be to create a dental implant made out of biologically compatible material.
+Typically, the next best option would be to create a dental implant made out of compatible material.
 A dental implant will protect you from the buildup of bacteria and the resulting infection.

 Commonly asked questions for an endodontist about root canals?

 The answers are taken from the American Academy of Endodontists